sammyd/iOS8-day-by-day-book/manuscript/07-trait-collection.md

 {width=10%,float=left}
 ![](images/07/thumbnail.png)

-Adaptive UI is probably the most important concept to be introduced in iOS8.
+Adaptive UI is probably the most important concept to be introduced in iOS 8.
 It might not seem like it at first, but abstracting the UI away from dependencies on things like device and orientation, allows closer concentration on the design itself, and less on the mechanics of implementation.

-The most significant aspect to adaptive UI in iOS8 is adaptive layout - that is layout which can automatically change depending on particular characteristics of the container.
+The most significant aspect to adaptive UI in iOS 8 is adaptive layout - that is layout which can automatically change depending on particular characteristics of the container.